 Disturbing comparisons have been made between the way in which both Trump and Hitler rose to power, an emergence of fascism foreseen by one of America’s Founding Fathers, James Madison: “Perhaps it is a universal truth that the loss of liberty at home is to be charged against provisions against danger, real or pretended, from abroad.”
 No-one has been more vocal in bringing these warnings to light than Noam Chomsky, one of America’s most renowned dissidents.
 To be such a prominent member of MIT and at the same time so openly against US policies speaks volumes as to the unbelievable respect this man has earned from a career fighting against authorities’ abuse of power.
 He has famously remarked: “If the Nuremberg Laws were applied, then every post-war American president would have been hanged.”
 His legacy, which he continues to build upon through his writings and activism, is one that reminds the population to question what we’re told and demand more from those elected to office who claim to represent our interests.

 Another who has questioned democratically elected governments and been branded a traitor for this cause is Edward Snowden.
 He may not seem like a leader, but this is a man who sacrificed all but his life for his purpose: to let the world decide how much of our personal freedom we are willing to sacrifice to ensure our safety.
 Despite operating since 2001, mass surveillance being conducted domestically and abroad didn’t lead to the prevention of a single terrorist attack, while all the while illegally monitoring millions of peoples’ phone use, internet history and metadata.
-Snowden, perhaps the most famous whistleblower in human history, had a desire that a debate be held about [!as!] “the kind of government we want, the kind of internet we want, and the kind of relationship between people and societies.”
+Snowden, perhaps the most famous whistleblower in human history, had a desire that a debate be held about [as stated in a TED interview in 2014] “the kind of government we want, the kind of internet we want, and the kind of relationship between people and societies.”
 His legacy is an important one that will take many years to unfold as the changes begin to be discussed out in the open, rather than behind closed doors.

 Sometimes people can bring about great change on the most unlikely of platforms, as was the case for Billie Jean King.
 Today, a ‘battle of the sexes’ in tennis is typically a casual exhibition match for charity, but in 1973 it was a gender-defining moment for women in sport.
 King came up against Bobby Riggs, former world number one, only a few years after women had been allowed to compete on the professional circuit.
 Her victory gave women everywhere a moment to stand up and be proud, at a time when women couldn’t even have a credit card without a man’s approval.
 But such was the strength of purpose in King that she would go on to open more doors for women, although not of her own accord.
 In 1981, King, who was married at the time, was outed as a lesbian by her long-term same-sex partner in a palimony lawsuit, making her the first high-profile female athlete to be exposed in this way.
 Not resting on her laurels as a pioneer in sport and sexuality, she would continue to campaign for women’s rights in grass roots sports, being awarded the Medal of Freedom by Barack Obama in 2009.